smartrecruiters/openapi-first/README.md

 If you:
 - use OpenAPI Specification 3.0 to document your REST APIs written in node.js,
-- like design first approach regardign REST APIs
+- like design first approach regarding REST APIs
 - want your specification to be single source of truth of your API,
-- want to handle validation and parsing of requests query, body, content-type in a unified manner for all API endpoints,
+- want to handle validation and parsing of requests query, path, body, content-type in a unified manner for all API endpoints,

 then `@smartrecruiters/openapi-first` is what you are looking for!